Tune your tempo

 A big part of music feeling natural is having every part of the arrangement and environment being in sync with the other elements surrounding it.
-So ToneCalculator also provides you with the correct (in sync) data for your Delays, LFOs, pre delay times of your reverb, attack and release times of compressors and other envelops.
+So ToneCalculator also provides you with the correct (in sync) data for your Delays, LFOs, pre delay times of your reverb, attack and release times of compressors and other envelopes.

 Figure 1: General buttons

 When ToneCalculator is started it shows up in Simple View (see Fig. 2-1).
 Here you can enter the key (Root Note) of your song.
-Than enter the mode, which can be major or minor in Step 2.
+Than enter the mode, which can be major or minor.